-In addition to the tutorials linked above for you to do on your own, the EMC Educational Technologists, DE Liaisons, and your Division Chairs and colleagues are available to help you.
+In addition to the tutorials linked above for you to do on your own, the EMC Instructional Designers, DE Liaisons, and your Division Chairs and colleagues are available to help you.
 We also hosted several workshops to get you started that go along with this guide and offer one-on-one assistance as explained below.

 While these workshops have passed, please refer to the recordings or related resources.

 - Updating and Posting Your Syllabus and Course Schedule to Laulima [View how-to links above]

 - Conversations on Online Assessment Strategies [View doc]

 - Request an appointment with an Instructional Designer.

 - Simply have a question?
 Email us at firstname.lastname@example.org.

 - Remote Instruction During an Emergency from University of Hawaii Online Innovation Center (UHOIC)

 - Best Practice Strategies to Promote Academic Integrity in Online Education from WCET

 - Teach On, Power On - EMC's blog for info, workshops, and resources to help you with teaching remotely